breastmed/breastmed/content/services.md

       Cancellation over 48 hours prior to appointment -- 80% refund.

       Cancellation within 48 hours -- no refund but may reschedule by mutual agreement.
+  - type: text-box
+    bg: rosy-brown
+    image: /i/blue-blazer.jpg
+    content: >-
+      ## Professional Services

+      By prior arrangement.

+      Dr Reilly is able to provide expert testimony to family courts regarding the needs of the breastfeeding dyad.

+      She also welcomes integrated care with medical colleagues where lactation and/or breastfeeding management may comprise part of the medical management.

+      She is available to speak at educational events such as conferences and departmental teaching where event organisers and sponsors are compliant with the WHO International code of marketing of breast milk substitutes.
+    position: left
 menu:
   main:
     weight: 20